Your true Icelandic winter adventure awaits. Book your tour now!

 Can you see the Northern Lights in Iceland in April?

-You can see the Aurora Borealis in April.
+You can see Iceland Aurora Borealis in April.
 We suggest visiting Iceland during the first half of this month, as the days are getting longer later on.
 Try a Super Jeep tour to increase your chances of seeing the auroras, as these vehicles can reach more remote areas.

 Can you see the Northern Lights in Iceland in May?